raspberrychris/cryptotravellers/content/blog/how-to-buy-solana.md

 Anatoly Yakovenko - the most experienced person behind Solana- is also now it's CEO

-Anatoly Yakovenko - who has been a core part of this project from the beginning - is now managing director and CEO.
+[Anatoly Yakovenko](https://www.linkedin.com/in/anatoly-yakovenko) - who has been a core part of this project from the beginning and is a co-founder.
 His professional career started at Qualcomm, where he quickly progressed and became a senior staff engineer manager in 2015.
 Yakovenko later on found success as a software engineer at Dropbox.
 [Raj Gokal ](https://www.linkedin.com/in/rajgokal)is a Solana Co-founder and has [been active on Reddit forums recently.](https://www.reddit.com/r/solana/comments/n26ywr/solana_cofounder_here_just_want_to_say_thank_you/)

 ## What Makes Solana Unique?